mikaelbo/ProxySwitcher/README.md

 Make sure you have [Theos](https://github.com/theos/theos) installed (guide found [here](http://iphonedevwiki.net/index.php/Theos/Setup)), with the `$THEOS` and `$THEOS_DEVICE_IP` variables configured.

 ### 2. Private headers
 Theos needs to point to an iOS SDK including private headers (required for using Preferences).
 The newer versions of the iOS SDK does not include those anymore.
 A few ways to solve that has been suggested in this [thread](https://github.com/theos/theos/issues/146).
+I ended up putting a separate iOS SDK including private headers in `$THEOS/sdks`.

 ### 3. fauxsu
 The daemon must be owned by root:wheel, and to make sure that happens during the build, you can use a tool called [fauxsu](https://github.com/DHowett/fauxsu).
 A compiled version can be downloaded from [here](http://nix.howett.net/~dhowett/fauxsu.tar).

 Extract `fauxsu` and `libfauxsu.dylib` to `$THEOS/bin/`.
 Run the following commands to make sure `fauxsu` and `libfauxsu.dylib` has the correct permissions: